Course Grade Scale

 The Grade Scale tab found in BYU Grades is the grade scale that will be used to determine students’ final letter grades in the course.
 It is recommended that the same grade scale is used throughout the entire semester because changes during the semester can cause grading discrepancies and/or student confusion.

-To set the grade scale for your Learning Suite course, go to BYU Grades and select Grade Scale from the Grades navigation menu.
+1. To set the grade scale for the Learning Suite course, go to BYU Grades and select Grade Scale from the Grades navigation menu.

 - Scaled Points

 Note: There are two different point grade scales; Points and Scaled Points.
 Points is a true points grade scale that uses the total number of points possible in the course.
 Scaled Points, however, is a mix between points and percent that scales the total points possible to a maximum points possible entered in the grade scale.

 If deciding between Points and Scaled Points, it is recommended to use the Points grade scale.
 Scaled Points will eventually be phased out of Learning Suite.

 The percent grade scale allows the instructor to assign letter grades based on percentages.
 In the field next to each letter, enter the lowest percentage a student must earn to receive that letter grade.

 Note: Final grades will be truncated to two decimal points.
 For example, 93.556 will appear as 93.55.

 The points method displays the number of points possible in the course.
 It automatically calculates the total points possible from assignments and exams created in Learning Suite.